rust-lang/book/src/ch05-02-example-structs.md

 ```

 Another way to print out a value using the `Debug` format is to use the [`dbg!`
-macro][dbg]<!-- ignore -->, which takes ownership of an expression, prints the
+macro][dbg]<!-- ignore -->, which takes ownership of an expression (as opposed
-file and line number of where that `dbg!` macro call occurs in your code along
+to `println!` that takes a reference), prints the file and line number of where
+that `dbg!` macro call occurs in your code along with the resulting value of
-with the resulting value of that expression, and returns ownership of the value.
+that expression, and returns ownership of the value.

 > Note: Calling the `dbg!` macro prints to the standard error console stream
 > (`stderr`), as opposed to `println!` which prints to the standard output